Do You Have Unclaimed Funds? Here's How To Find Out

 If you've found some unclaimed funds in your name, the next step is to claim them through these tips:

-• Provide proof of identity: When you file a claim for unclaimed funds, you'll need to prove your identity and relationship to anyone listed on the claim.
+• Provide proof of identity: This is to prove your identity and relationship to anyone listed on the claim.

-• Read the instructions carefully: Each state might have different requirements for claiming funds, so read the instructions carefully before submitting your claim.
+• Read the instructions carefully: Each state might have different requirements for claiming funds, so read the instructions carefully.

 • Look for other heirs: If you've found unclaimed funds belonging to a deceased loved one, search for other heirs who might be entitled to a share.